clydedevv/structured-docs-bot/README.md

 1. **User Interaction**: Users send messages to the Telegram bot
 2. **Query Processing**: The query is sent to Claude 3.5 Sonnet with available MCP tools
-3. **Documentation Search**: Claude calls the SearchNeutronDocumentation tool via MCP to find relevant information
+3. **Documentation Search**: Claude calls the SearchStructuredMoneyDocumentation tool via MCP to find relevant information
 4. **Response**: The bot sends back Claude's response with relevant documentation, code examples, and direct links

 ## Environment Variables